 Secondary schooling unfolds through three phases.
 The 1st creates a solid general basis, while the 2nd and 3rd increase in specificity.
 Overlaid across these are four different genres of schools, namely general secondary schools, technical secondary schools, vocational secondary education schools, and art secondary education institutions.
 Over and above these, students with disabilities can follow special syllabi.

-In Flemish-speaking Belgium, ongoing vocational education and training provides a good spread of opportunities for further and second-chance adult education.
-Policy is dynamic, and the system is accordingly under continuous reform.
+In Flemish-speaking Belgium, ongoing vocational education and training provide a good spread of opportunities for further and second-chance adult education.
+A policy is dynamic, and the system is accordingly under continuous reform.

 Languages in Belgium

 As one of the smaller countries in Europe, many visitors to Belgium are surprised to learn it has not one but three official languages: Dutch, French and German.